delahee/linc_ffmpeg/README.md

 Is there dependencies ?
 - We use ffmpeg binaries directly so ffmpeg binaries is a dependency, no other libraries should be involved.

+Why choose binaries not recompile source ?
+- Ffmpeg requires a tremendous amount of libs to be built, since there are good quality binaries, let's disminish the burden of rebuilding.

 Which platform are available ?
 - Ffmpeg binaries exists for nearly all platforms ever, currently we only aim for win32 and macos support feel free to submit PR for binaries but be careful with testing first. ( And testing ffmpeg is quite challenging )